 Hotel incidentals such as phone calls, mini bars, room service and other amenities

 Travel Insurance: Travel insurance is HIGHLY recommended in order to protect your investment.
 This is to ensure that you are covered in the event of loss due to cancellation by traveler or host, medical emergency, flight cancellation, lost luggage or other like event

 Hotel City Tax of 4.00 - 6.00 Euros per person / per night, to be paid directly to hotel by guest

-Price & Details 8 Days / 7 Nights $3,795 Per Person / Double Occupancy $1,000 Deposit is required and it will be applied towards overall tour cost!
-Francesca Montillo, Native Italian, Owner and Tour Leader Accompanies all Activities Contact Francesca at email@example.com for booking/reservation and further details.
+Price & Details 8 Days / 7 Nights $3,795 Per Person for Double Occupancy / Single Supplement is $600 Above price is for check payment only.
+Bank or credit card check payment is accepted.
+A 3% processing fee will be added for Credit Card or PayPal payments. $1,000 Deposit is required and it will be applied towards overall tour cost Francesca Montillo, Native Italian, Owner and Tour Leader Accompanies all Activities Contact Francesca at firstname.lastname@example.org for booking/reservation and further details.

 If you would like to reserve a spot for this tour, or have any questions, please use the contact form below and we will send you the necessary booking instructions or additional information.

 A deposit of $1,000 per person plus signed travel agreement is required to secure your spot.